kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/postgresrole.md

 # PostgresRole CRD

-Vault operator will create [database connection config](https://www.vaultproject.io/api/secret/databases/postgresql.html#configure-connection) and [role](https://www.vaultproject.io/api/secret/databases/index.html#create-role) according to `PostgresRole` CRD (CustomResourceDefinition) specification.
+On deployment of PostgresRole, the operator creates a [role](https://www.vaultproject.io/api/secret/databases/index.html#create-role) according to specification.
 If the user deletes the `PostgresRole` CRD, then respective role will also be deleted from Vault.

 ```yaml
 apiVersion: authorization.kubedb.com/v1alpha1